-Catalog Description: Science in the Elementary School.
+Catalog Description: Science in the Elementary and Middle School.
 Exploration of the nature, processes, and products of science and their relationships to society, the world, and the school curriculum.
 Field-based experiences will be in conjunction with ELE/MLE 4100.
 (3-0-3)

-Prerequisites: ELE 3100 or MLE 3110.
-Concurrent enrollment in ELE/MLE 4100, or permission of department chair.
+Prerequisites: Concurrent enrollment in ELE/MLE 4100, or permission of department chair.
 University Teacher Education requirements apply and department requirements for enrollment must be met.